-Have you ever tried to draw or paint a chevron pattern and become totally frustrated with getting the angles and lines just right?
-Well, today that ends as I show you an easy way to create the chevron pattern.
+Have you ever tried to draw or paint a chevron pattern and become frustrated with getting the angles and lines just right?
+Well, today the struggle to get the peaks of the pattern all in a straight line ends as I show you an easy way to create a chevron pattern that can be used for craft projects, home updates, and especially for parquet floors.

 After a few trials and errors, I finally found an easy way to create a simple grid to make a perfectly spaced and aligned chevron pattern.